AlejandroAcev/image-grid/README.md

 For this case, the frontend part is created using [React](https://reactjs.org/) and as backend we are using [Picsum](https://picsum.photos/) as image provider.

 You can find the project here: [repository](https://github.com/AlejandroAcev/image-grid)

+You can see the result here: [project result](https://image-grid-deploy-op1iyu7kyce1.herokuapp.com/)

 ## How to use it

 The main page is composed by a little form with a `Limit` field, a `Page` counter and a `Load` button.